sketchmyview/eagleiot/README.md

 # Starter IoT docker compose files

-### eagletorch is a custom Node-RED docker image that comes with pre-built sqlite database and a default admin user.
+### eagletorch is a custom Node-RED docker image that comes with pre-built authentication using sqlite database and a default admin user.
 There are other docker compose files that can be run to setup full IoT real time analytics.

 * docker-compose -f docker-eagletorch.yml up -d